ywanyi/devdocs/config-guide/memcache/memcache_centos.md

             CACHESIZE="1GB"
     3. Locate the value for `OPTIONS` and change it to `localhost` or `127.0.0.1`

-    For more information about configuring memcached, see [the memcached wiki](https://code.google.com/p/memcached/wiki/NewConfiguringServer){: target="_blank"}.
+    For more information about configuring memcached, see [the memcached wiki](https://code.google.com/p/memcached/wiki/NewConfiguringServer).

 4. Save your changes to `memcached` and exit the text editor.
 5. Restart memcached.